afawy01/TimeSync/README.md

 1. Install Node.JS with Express (sqlite framework)
+   <pre>npm install sqlite3</pre>
-2. In your terminal 'cd' to a location you want to put your app in
+3. In your terminal 'cd' to a location you want to put your app in
-3. In terminal,
+4. In terminal,

     <pre> mkdir timesync</pre>
     <pre>cd timesync</pre>